RasaSap/EcommProject/README.md

 Automation tests for online store.

-To run the tests you should intstall (latest version): pip requests selenium
+To run the tests you should install (latest version): pip requests selenium